Earlham College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Earlham, approximately 63% of students took out student loans averaging $6,067 a year.
-That adds up to $24,268 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Earlham, approximately 48% of students took out student loans averaging $6,991 a year.
+That adds up to $27,964 over four years for those students.

-The student loan default rate at Earlham is 7.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Earlham is 3.4%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Earlham Graduates Make?students who graduate from Earlham with a bachelor's degree go on to jobs where they make an average salary of $35,000 in their early years.
+How Much Money Do Earlham Graduates Make?bachelor's degree recipients from Earlham make around $35,000 per year during the early years of their employment.
 This is about 12% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Earlham College